Murowana Goślina: Since the Second World War

-The Zielone Wzgórza ("green gables") estate to the south of the old village was built under the auspices of a housing cooperative set up originally to provide homes for employees of the Cegielski factory (later "Pressta") in Bolechowo, a short distance to the south.
+The Zielone Wzgórza ("green gables") estate to the south of the old town was built under the auspices of a housing cooperative set up originally to provide homes for employees of the Cegielski factory (later "Pressta") in Bolechowo, a short distance to the south.
 It was planned to provide housing for 6000 people, mainly in blocks of flats.
 The first buildings were begun in 1983 and completed in 1986, and a primary school on the estate was completed in 1988.
 A church was built starting in 1990 and completed in 1993, becoming the parish church of Jesus Christ the Highest Archchaplain (Najwyższego Arcykapłana Jezusa Chrystusa).
 Also in 1990 a public library was opened on the estate.
 With the factory experiencing financial difficulties, the housing cooperative separated from the company in 1992, under the name Spółdzielnia Mieszkaniowa "Zielone Wzgórza".
 Around the year 2000, groups of houses began to be built in addition to blocks.
 From 2006 the older blocks have been renovated, with thermal insulation added.

-In February 2006 the village council passed a resolution dividing the village into 12 districts (each called an osiedle), with elected executives having certain limited powers and budget.
+In February 2006 the town council passed a resolution dividing the town into 12 districts (each called an osiedle), with elected executives having certain limited powers and budget.